syncortexia/weatherpredictor/README.md

 # weatherpredictor

-A simple weather predictor that recommends what to wear
+A simple weather predictor that recommends what to wear.
+Needs Tomorrow.io and OpenCage API.